-To our knowledge, our patent estate, on a worldwide basis, includes 156 issued patents, 38 of which are in the U.S., and 60 pending patent applications, 17 of which are in the U.S., which we own or for which we have an exclusive, either in its entirety or within our field of use, commercial license as of February 28, 2018.
+To our knowledge, our patent estate, on a worldwide basis, includes 180 issued patents, 22 of which are in the U.S., and 89 pending patent applications, 16 of which are in the U.S., which we own or for which we have an exclusive, either in its entirety or within our field of use, commercial license as of February 28, 2019.
+The provisional and pending patent applications and issued patents include composition of matter and method of use claims.

-We have internally developed technology disclosed in two pending utility patent applications in the U.S. and 13 pending foreign patent applications which relates to our GoCAR-T technology.
-If U.S. patents issue from the U.S. applications, the estimated expiration date of the last to expire patent is in 2035.
-If patents are issued in foreign jurisdictions, the anticipated expiration dates will be in 2035.

-- Pursuant to our licenses from Baylor, we have exclusive commercial rights to nine issued U.S. patents expiring in 2024 or later, four pending U.S. utility patent applications, nine issued foreign patents expiring in 2024 or later and 11 pending patent applications in foreign jurisdictions that relate to our GoCAR-T, BPX-501 and certain of our other technologies.
+- We have internally developed technology disclosed in four pending utility patent applications in the U.S. and 24 pending foreign patent applications, and one pending PCT application which relate to our GoCAR-T technology.
+If U.S. patents issue from the U.S. applications, the estimated expiration date of the last to expire patent is in 2036.
+If patents are issued in foreign jurisdictions, the anticipated expiration dates will be in 2036. - Pursuant to our licenses from Baylor and Ariad, we have exclusive commercial rights to ten issued U.S. patents expiring in 2024 or later, 13 pending U.S. utility patent applications, nine issued foreign patents expiring in 2024 or later and 14 pending patent applications in foreign jurisdictions that relate to our GoCAR-T, rivo-cel and certain of our other technologies.
 If U.S. patents issue from the currently pending U.S. patent applications, the estimated expiration date of the last to expire patent is 2031.
-If patents from the currently pending patent applications are issued in foreign jurisdictions, the estimated expiration dates range from 2024 to 2029. - Pursuant to our license agreement with ARIAD Pharmaceuticals, Inc., or ARIAD, as amended, we have exclusive commercial rights within our field of use to 22 patents, seven in the U.S. and 15 in foreign jurisdictions, which relate to dimerizer technology.
-The estimated expiration date of the last to expire U.S. patent is 2032.
-The estimated expiration date of the last to expire foreign patent is 2032.
+If patents from the currently pending patent applications are issued in foreign jurisdictions, the estimated expiration dates range from 2024 to 2029. - Pursuant to our license agreement with Agensys and Leiden we have exclusive commercial rights for technology to target certain cancer-specific antigens.